oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [The character data in a UTF-8 Encoded String MUST be well-formed UTF-8 as defined by the Unicode specification [\[Unicode\]](https://docs.oasis-open.org/mqtt/mqtt/v5.0/cos02/mqtt-v5.0-cos02.html#Unicode) and restated in RFC
 3629 [\[RFC3629\]](https://docs.oasis-open.org/mqtt/mqtt/v5.0/cos02/mqtt-v5.0-cos02.html#RFC3629).
-In particular, the character data MUST NOT include encodings of code points between U+D800 and U+DFFF]{.mark}.
-If the Client or Server receives an MQTT-SN Control Packet containing ill-formed UTF-8 it is a Malformed Packet.
+In particular, the character data MUST NOT include encodings of code points between U+D800 and U+DFFF]{.mark}. \[MQTT-SN-1.7.4-1\] If the Client or Server receives an MQTT-SN Control Packet containing ill-formed UTF-8 it is a Malformed Packet.
+Refer to [[section 4.11]{.underline}](#handling-errors) for information about handling errors.

-[A UTF-8 Encoded String MUST NOT include an encoding of the null character U+0000. ]{.mark}If a receiver (Server or Client) receives an MQTT-SN
-Control Packet containing U+0000 it is a Malformed Packet.
+[A UTF-8 Encoded String MUST NOT include an encoding of the null character U+0000.]{.mark} \[MQTT-SN-1.7.4-2\] If a receiver (Server or Client) receives an MQTT-SN Control Packet containing U+0000 in a UTF-8 Encoded String it is a Malformed Packet.

-The data SHOULD NOT include encodings of the Unicode Unicode\] code points listed below.
-If a receiver (Server or Client) receives an MQTT-SN Control
+UTF-8 Encoded Strings SHOULD NOT include the Unicode \[Unicode\] code points listed below.
+If a receiver (Server or Client) receives an MQTT-SN
-Packet containing any of them it MAY treat it as a Malformed Packet.
+Control Packet with UTF-8 Encoded Strings containing any of them it MAY treat it as a Malformed Packet.
 These are the Disallowed Unicode code points.

 -   U+0001..U+001F control characters